cljdoc/cljdoc-exerciser/README.md

 ### A little CommonMark

-Clojure languages we understand are `clj`, `clojure` and `cljs.`.
+cljdoc recognizes `clj`, `clojure` and `cljs` language identifiers.
 From a formatting perspective they are all equivalent.
 Here we've specified `cljs` as our language:
 ```cljs
 (def v *clojurescript-version*)
 (js/alert (str "Hello from ClojureScript v" v))